bevyengine/bevy/CONTRIBUTING.md

 When contributing, please:

-* try to loosely follow the workflow in [*How we work together*](#how-we-work-together)
+* Try to loosely follow the workflow in [*How we work together*](#how-we-work-together).
-* consult the [style guide](.github/contributing/engine_style_guide.md) to help keep our code base tidy
+* Consult the [style guide](.github/contributing/engine_style_guide.md) to help keep our code base tidy.
-* explain what you're doing and why
+* Explain what you're doing and why.
-* document new code with doc comments
+* Document new code with doc comments.
-* include clear, simple tests
+* Include clear, simple tests.
-* add or improve the examples when adding new user-facing functionality
+* Add or improve the examples when adding new user-facing functionality.
-* break work into digestible chunks
+* Break work into digestible chunks.
-* ask for any help that you need!
+* Ask for any help that you need!

 Your first PR will be merged in no time!